 Michigan Technological University supports the rights of all persons, including those with disabilities.
-If you have a question about equal opportunity for persons with disabilities, including requests for reasonable accommodation, please contact Institutional Equity and Inclusion.
+If you have a question about equal opportunity for persons with disabilities, including requests for reasonable accommodation, please contact Institutional Equity.

 What is the Americans with Disabilities Act (ADA)?

 The Americans with Disabilities Act (ADA) gives civil rights protection to individuals with disabilities.
 It guarantees equal opportunity for individuals with disabilities in public accommodations, employment, transportation and government services.